 - Amarene cherries in syrup

-Place water, salt, and butter in a small saucepan over high heat.
-Bring to boil, stirring constantly.
+Place water, butter, and salt in a small saucepan over high heat.
+Bring to a boil, stirring constantly.

 When the butter has melted, whisk in the flour and continue to stir, with a whisk or wooden spoon, until batter is smooth and does not stick to the sides of the pot.

-Remove from heat and transfer dough to a bowl to cool to room temperature.
+Remove from heat and transfer the dough to a bowl to cool to room temperature.

 Once it has cooled, add the eggs, one at a time, mixing well after each addition.
-Refrigerate while you prepare the pastry cream filling (20 to 30 minutes).
+Refrigerate the dough while you prepare the pastry cream filling (20 to 30 minutes).